OriginTrailClub/deepdive/how-to-contribute.md

 If you would like to help the TRAC community build this page, please follow the steps below:

 1. Create your own [GitHub ](https://github.com/)account
-2. On the top right corner of this [GitHub Repository](https://github.com/Valcyclovir/tracdeepdive), click **fork**&#x20;
+2. On the top right corner of this [GitHub Repository](https://github.com/OriginTrailClub/deepdive), click **fork**&#x20;

-    You have now successfully "copied" this website into your GitHub account !
+    You have now successfully "copied" this website into your GitHub account!
 Now all changes you make will be under your account.&#x20;
 3. When you are done editing a file, you can **save** the changes
 4. Then, go back to your main Repository page
 5. &#x20;Click on **Contribute** and then **Open Pull Request**
 6. You can write a description, then click **Create Pull Request**
 7. &#x20;The changes will then be sent back to my main Repository pending my review.
-Done !
+Done!

 Another way to edit your repository is by using [VS code](https://code.visualstudio.com/).
 This program will allow you a lot more options rather than directly modifying on GitHub.&#x20;